 After circular dated 17th February, 2016 issued by the Department of Industrial Policy and Promotion, Ministry of Commerce and Industry’ Government of India the importance of Advisory Services emerged a lot for establishment of Startup Companies, which is going to contribute to the economic growth of the country at large.

-(In case of any inconsistency or clarification/ suggestions, Author can be contacted for further details at email@example.com)
+(Author has written this article as a part of coursework in the startup.nujs.edu course.
+In case of any inconsistency or clarification/ suggestions, Author can be contacted for further details at firstname.lastname@example.org)